Enrollment & Registration

 Policies regarding enrollment for graduate students differ significantly from those for undergraduate students.
-This section defines and details policy and procedure regarding requirements for part-time, full-time, required enrollment, continuous enrollment, and graduate assistantship enrollment.
+This section defines and details policies and procedures regarding requirements for part-time, full-time, required enrollment, continuous enrollment, and graduate assistantship enrollment.

 Full-time Course Load

 A full-time course load in fall and spring semesters is enrollment in 9-13 credit hours.
 A student may register for additional hours only by submitting to the Registrar’s Office a Request for Scheduling Overload Form approved by the student’s Graduate Coordinator, Department Head, and Academic Dean and sent to the Registrar for processing.
 This form must be sent to the Office of the Registrar and does not require Graduate School approval.

 A total of 6 credit hours is considered full-time summer enrollment.
 The maximum summer course load is as follows:

 - 3 credit hours for Maymester;

 - 7 hours for a 5-week summer session;